sebs-scholarship/Blog/_drafts/free-low-cost-college-resources.md

 [Slader](https://www.slader.com "Slader")- has many step-by-step problems from most textbooks.
 Super helpful if you just get really stuck on a problem and it's too late to go to office hours. (but go to office hours. please.
 I'm begging you.)

 [WolframAlpha](https://www.wolframalpha.com "WolframAlpha")- like the coolest calculator ever.
 It also goes beyond math; you can look up a whole bunch of facts about pretty much any subject, including chemical reactions!

+[Symbolab](https://www.symbolab.com "Symbolab")- this is ALSO a super cool calculator.
+It even shows you the steps to solve whatever problem you search! (but see above about going to office hours!)

 Campus Library- talk about underutilized! (including by me) Your campus library _should_ be one of your first stops if you're looking for scientific articles and research help.
 You probably don't even have to step inside.
 My campus library's website has links to discipline-specific journal search engines that can only be accessed through the library.